THUNLP-MT/MT-Reading-List/README.md

 * Felix Hill, Kyunghyun Cho, Sebastien Jean, Coline Devin, and Yoshua Bengio.
 2015.
 [Embedding Word Similarity with Neural Machine Translation](https://arxiv.org/pdf/1412.6448.pdf).
 In *Proceedings of ICLR 2015*.
 * Yanzhuo Ding, Yang Liu, Huanbo Luan and Maosong Sun.
 2017.
 [Visualizing and Understanding Neural Machine Translation](http://nlp.csai.tsinghua.edu.cn/~ly/papers/acl2017_dyz.pdf).
 In *Proceedings of ACL 2017*.
 * Yonatan Belinkov, Nadir Durrani, Fahim Dalvi, Hassan Sajjad, and James Glass.
 2017.
 [What do Neural Machine Translation Models Learn about Morphology?](http://aclweb.org/anthology/P17-1080).
 In *Proceedings of ACL 2017*.
+* Adam Poliak, Yonatan Belinkov, James Glass, and Benjamin Van Durme.
+2018.
+[On the Evaluation of Semantic Phenomena in Neural Machine Translation Using Natural Language Inference](http://aclweb.org/anthology/N18-2082).
+In *Proceedings of NAACL 2018*.
 * Arianna Bisazza and Clara Tump.
 2018.
 [The Lazy Encoder: A Fine-Grained Analysis of the Role of Morphology in Neural Machine Translation](http://aclweb.org/anthology/D18-1313).
 In *Proceedings of EMNLP 2018*.
 * Hendrik Strobelt, Sebastian Gehrmann, Michael Behrisch, Adam Perer, Hanspeter Pfister, and Alexander M. Rush.
 2018.
 [Seq2Seq-Vis: A Visual Debugging Tool for Sequence-to-Sequence Models](https://arxiv.org/pdf/1804.09299.pdf).
 In *Proceedings of VAST 2018* and *Proceedings of EMNLP-BlackBox 2018*.
 * Alessandro Raganato and Jorg Tiedemann.
 2018.
 [An Analysis of Encoder Representations in Transformer-Based Machine Translation](http://aclweb.org/anthology/W18-5431).
 In *Proceedings of EMNLP-BlackBox 2018*.